mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 The flag 'vectorfield' tells the function to evaluate the algebraic equations that are the right-hand side of the differential equations showing the value of time-derivatives at that point of the coordinate system.

-For a parameter set with basal production rates falling within the bistable region of the bifurcation plot on Figure 2 for $$n=2$$ both variables have nullclines with 3 branches across the entire range.
+For a parameter set with basal production rates falling within the bistable region of the bifurcation plot on Figure 2 for $$n=4$$ both variables have nullclines with 3 branches across the entire range.

 ![_config.yml]({{ site.baseurl }}/images/double_inhib_bistable_symm_vectorfield_n4.jpg)
+**Figure 4: Inhibition-coupled bistable genes, parameter set resulting in 4 stable fixed points.
+Green and blue lines showing the stable branches of the nullclines, dash-dotted thinner lines the unstable ones.
+Vector field showing the derivatives of the two state variables.**

 The stable branches are shown by thicker markers (green and blue) and the unstable ones by dashed-dotted thinner lines.
 The intersections of the stable branches have to be the fixed points of the system.
 It is interesting to visualize this as well and also the basins of attractions of the fixed points.
 To do this we numerically integrate the ODEs from a grid of initial conditions and store the solutions in the cell *trajectories*: